sagemath/sagewiki_to_gh-2022-10-10/days36.5.md

+## page was renamed from doc6
-= Sage Doc Days 6: Seattle, WA =
+= Sage Days 36.5: Overconvergent Modular Symbols =

 == April 17-22, University of Washington ==

-The goals for this workshop will be:
+The goal for this workshop will be to get the Pollack-Stevens OMS code into Sage
- * Improve Sage's doctest coverage
- * Restructure Sage's documentation and help to be more useful and friendly to new users
- * Write more documentation

 === Funding ===